sumitsahoo/erd-to-ddl/README.md

 ## 🔑 Environment Variable
-There are 2 environment variable you can specify.
+There are 2 environment variables you can specify.
 1. OPENAI_API_KEY: This is your OpenAI API key.
-2. GRADIO_SERVER_PORT: This is Gradio server port.
-This is optional if not specified in `launch` method.
+2. GRADIO_SERVER_PORT: This is the Gradio server port.
+This is optional if not specified in the `launch` method.

 ## 🚢 Docker

-If you are planning on deploying the app to cloud, you need a Docker image.
+If you are planning on deploying the app to the cloud, you need a Docker image.
 To build the same use the `Dockerfile` provided.
-The multi-stage build makes sure the resulting image is smaller in size and only includes the libraries that is needed.
-Also the use of non-root user makes it more secure.<br>
+The multi-stage build makes sure the resulting image is smaller in size and only includes the libraries that are needed.
+Also, the use of non-root user makes it more secure.<br>

 Build arm64 image (Make sure cloud deployment supports arm64 images):
 ```bash